neogeographica/singleplayer_scripts/scripts/README.md

 **5. Install the error sounds**

-The "sounds" directory contains a selection of error beeps that are used by the default configuration.
+The "sounds" directory contains a selection of error beep soundfiles.
 If you want to use these sounds, install them as follows:
 ```bash
 mkdir -p ~/.local/share/sounds/quakelaunch
 cp sounds/* ~/.local/share/sounds/quakelaunch/
 ```

-If you want to use other sounds, or no sounds at all, you can skip this step but you will then want to edit your quakelaunch config accordingly.
+If you want to use other sounds, or no sounds at all, you can skip this step.

+If you do want sounds (these or others) then you will need to edit your quakelaunch config accordingly in the following step.

 **6. Edit "quakelaunch.conf"**

 If this is your first time using the "quakelaunch" script on this system, at this point you should run it once.
 Just invoke "quakelaunch" from a shell prompt. "quakelaunch" will exit with a message about needing to edit your "quakelaunch.conf".
 Normally, "quakelaunch.conf" will be in the location "\~/.config/quakelaunch/quakelaunch.conf".
 In any case, its location will be printed out as part of that message.

 Open that "quakelaunch.conf" file in a text editor, read through it, and modify it as necessary to reflect your own Quake setup.
-This includes customizing the paths that locate things such as Quake and the above error sounds, and other options to customize the behavior of the scripts.
+This includes customizing the paths that locate things such as Quake, selecting/enabling error sounds, and other options to customize the behavior of the scripts.
 You *will* need to initially modify at least some of the settings in this file before the scripts will work.
 This file is commented thoroughly enough that it should be pretty self-explanatory, but the "Usage notes" section below covers some interesting bits.

 If you ever want to find out what the default value is for some setting, you can reference the "quakelaunch-defaults.conf" file that lives in the same directory as "quakelaunch.conf".
 (Don't modify that defaults file.)